 I have the “smoked” in quotes here because, even though we actually have been smoking yogurt in our smoker – which is over the top amazing – it’s a more arduous process than I expect most people have time for.
 So here’s a faster, easier way of mimicking this – by simply adding smoked paprika to yogurt.
 It has become our favorite condiment around here, and I often drizzle it over roasted vegetables and soups.
 It’s a keeper, for sure.

-Split the sweet potatoes in half lengthwise, and roast split side down on a parchment lined baking sheet.
+Split the sweet potatoes in half lengthwise, and roast cut side down on a parchment-lined baking sheet.

-When they are done, they will be soft and caramelized.
+When they are done, flip them over …..they will be soft and caramelized.

-While they are roasting, saute the onions, garlic, chickpeas and apples.
+While they are sweet potatoes are roasting, saute the onions, garlic, chickpeas and apples.